 Futurist and keynote speaker – Future of work

-As a futurist and keynote speaker who specializes in the world of work and organizations, Ross Dawson delivers presentations and strategy advice that are in high demand internationally.
-Numerous institutions have named him as one of the world’s top influencers on the future of work.
+As a futurist and keynote speaker who specializes in the world of work and organizations, Ross Dawson is in strong demand globally or his insights and inspiring presentations on the future of work.
+He has been named as one of the world’s top influencers on the future of work, while his visual frameworks including Future of Work and Humans in the Future of Work have attracted millions of views.

 Keynote speaker topic – The Future of Work and Organizations